-A Derivatives Market is a financial marketplace where financial instruments, such as options and futures are traded.
+A Derivatives Market is a financial marketplace where financial instruments, such as options and futures, and other derivative instruments are traded.
 Different types of investors take part in this market with varying objectives.
 For instance, some want to earn a profit, some speculate, while some enter the market to hedge their risk.

 Types of Derivatives Market